|

 was now almost seven months into her new business and she had not even

+collected the first dollar of revenue.
 She had been spending money all this time not

 realizing there would be this huge delay in actually collecting her money.
+Unfortunately, she ran out of cash.
+When she started

 the business she thought she would be able to get everything going faster

 and she thought she would be able to do it a little cheaper.
+But the really big surprise came when she realized

 the hard way that creating a sale and collecting the cash doesn’t always

+happen at the same time.
 A Sale is Not a Sale

-I worked with another business owner who had
+Until the Cash Is Collected I worked with another business owner who had

 recently sold about $18,000 of merchandise to two different commercial